 “When I was a lawyer, I basically took care of the little guy,” Gordon says.
 “Those were the people I knew.”

-And, perhaps not coincidentally, the “little guy” — characters at the margins of society — eventually made their way into Gordon’s work after retiring from his legal career and starting a second act as a mystery writer — at age 60, as he predicted.
+And, perhaps not coincidentally, the “little guy” — characters at the margins of society — eventually made their way into Gordon’s work, after he retired from his legal career and started a second act as a mystery writer — at age 60, as he predicted.

 Two decades into his career as a writer, Gordon has released six books in a series of noir mysteries set in 1960s San Francisco that chronicles newspaper reporter Samuel Hamilton.
 Gordon made Hamilton’s profession a reporter — instead of a cop or an investigator, or even a lawyer — because, as he puts it, “I needed someone who needed to get help from everybody.”